Discovering the Exciting Possibilities of Glitch Effects

 Audio Glitch Effects

-Musicians and music producers, in general, we’re always trying to find new and exciting ways to radically change and bend the sounds in a creative and exciting manner.
-For instance, the 80`s music producers were using DAT tapes to create splintered vocal effects.
-Sometime later, time-stretching capabilities of hardware samplers got introduced.
-They were used by early Drum`n`Bass producers to create effects like melodic drum beats and crazy stretched vocal effects which were unheard of until this point in time.
-In the past decade or so, various VST effects emerged solely for this purpose.
-They usually contain multiple effects that when used together in a box, deliver impressive results.
-In the following tutorial, I will pay close attention to one of these VST effects called Effectrix by Sugar Bytes.
+Musicians and music producers, in general, are always trying to find new and exciting ways to change and bend the sounds creatively and radically.
+For instance, the 80's music producers used DAT tapes to create splintered vocal effects.
+Sometime later, time-stretching capabilities of hardware samplers were introduced.
+They were used by early Drum'n'Bass producers to create the impact of melodic drum beats and crazy stretched vocal effects, which had been unheard of until this point in time.
+In the past decade, various VST effects emerged solely for this purpose.
+They usually contain multiple effects that deliver impressive results when used together in a box in the following tutorial.
+I will pay close attention to one of these VST effects called Effectrix by Sugar Bytes.

 At first, I will place a somewhat simple drum beat on a newly made audio channel in SoundBridge and drag and drop Effectrix on its channel rack.
 Here is how the drum beat sounds without any effects from Effectrix: